ibm-cloud-docs/codeengine/fleet-observability.md

 1. Navigate to the [VPE gateways page](https://cloud.ibm.com/infrastructure/network/endpointGateways){: external} in the console.
 2. Click **Create**.
-3. Select the location and region that your Cloud Logs instance exists in.
+3. Select the location and region that your Cloud Monitoring instance exists in.
 4. Select the VPC that your fleets run in.
-5. Connect the service to your Cloud Logs instance.
+5. Connect the service to your Cloud Monitoring instance.
     1. In the **Request connection to a service** section, select the option for **IBM Cloud Service**.
     2. Under **Cloud service offerings**, select **Cloud Monitoring**.
     3. Under **Cloud service regions**, select the region that your Cloud Monitoring instance exists in.